mosull20/crushed-grapes-ms4/TESTING.md

 * All js files and snippets of code within html files were tested using JSHint.
 Minor errors (missing semicolons) showed up on a couple of files.
 No other errors were found.

 4. **Python valdiated on [PEP8 online](http://pep8online.com/)**
+* Adjustments made where possible after running code through pep8 online & also using the `python3 -m flake 8` command in the terminal - most errors were line too long or trailing whitespaces.
+Some such errors were evident in base code set by Django so I did not change this.

 [Back to Contents](#contents)